Price European put option on bonds using Black model

 PutPrice = bkput(Strike, ZeroData, Sigma, BondData, Settle, Expiry,

 Two-column (optionally three-column) matrix containing zero (spot) rate information used to discount future cash flows.

 Row vector with three (optionally four) columns or

 Settlement date of the options, specified using a serial

-date number or date string.
+date number or date character vector.